 The thirteenth cheque is available to all other employees that do not qualify for participation in the STI.
 Thirteenth cheques are dependent on whether the Company achieves the requisite financial performance parameters set by the Board.
-If Spur's financial performance parameters are achieved, the thirteenth cheques are then based on each individuals' annual performance and KPI results.
-Depending on the extent to which financial performance parameters are met, a full or partial thirteenth cheque may be declared.
-Each individual's participation is limited to a maximum of one month's CTC, but may be reduced depending on individual performance during the year under review.
-Thirteenth cheques are proposed by the relevant line managers, reviewed and recommended by the group HR executive, CFO and COO, and reviewed and approved by the CEO.
+If Spur's financial performance parameters are achieved, the thirteenth cheques are then based on each individuals' annual performance and KPA results.

+A thirteenth cheque bonus pool calculated as the aggregate of one month's guaranteed remuneration for all participating employees is available to fund the thirteenth cheque payments and allocated to each business unit.
+While a default position of one month's guaranteed remuneration is allocated to each participant, this may be adjusted upwards or downwards depending on individual performance during the year under review, provided that the total bonus pool allocated to each business unit is not exceeded.
+Thirteenth cheques are proposed by the relevant line managers, reviewed and recommended by the group PLC executive, CFO and COO, and reviewed and approved by the CEO.